The Starborn Codex: Entry V

 Pearl sent tides of quiet warning.

 The Shadow Court chose silence.
+For now.

 From the Halls, it appeared that each Court believed itself an observer.

-That restraint, mutually held, would prevent escalation.
+That a thin veil of restraint, mutually held, would prevent escalation.

 In truth, each Regent had formed their own reading of the events, and adjusted their conduct accordingly.